tecnico-sec/Virtual-Networking-UTM-QEMU-M1/README.md

 VM2 will operate as a gateway between the two subnets, and as a gateway to the Internet.*

 The easier way to connect the VM1 and VM2 in the same network is to do the following in the UTM interface with the VM turned off:
+To create a Network Adapter:

-- Edit the VM, go to `QEMU` section and scroll down until the last text box with the label `New...`.
+- Edit the VM1, go to `QEMU` section and scroll down until the last text box with the label `New...`.
 - Go to `https://miniwebtool.com/mac-address-generator/`, click Generate MAC Address and copy the generated MAC.
 - Add the following option: `-device` and press `Enter` at the end:
 - A new line will appear.
 Add the following option: `virtio-net-pci,mac=<GENERATED MAC>,netdev=sw1` where `<GENERATED MAC>` is the MAC address generated in the previous step.
-- Add the folling option: `-netdev`.
+- Add the following option: `-netdev`.
 - Add the folling option: `vmnet-macos,mode=host,id=sw1`.